Karen12H/Linear_Regression/README.md

 ## What To Do
 Break down:

--Matrix Operations
+- Matrix Operations
--Gaussian Jordan Elimination
+- Gaussian Jordan Elimination
--Linear Regression
+- Linear Regression

 step by step and run to see result